 Versatility, low cost and ready access are just a few reasons why options have exploded in popularity in recent years.
 Option strategies range from puts and calls, to buying or selling more complex straddles, condors and the like.
 When it comes to option trading, strategies exist to help investors play the long or short side of individual stocks or assets to potentially meet short-term income goals and even speculate on news, economic data and/or corporate earnings reports.
 But as functional and popular as options are, just like stocks, futures and forex, the complexity and fast-moving nature of the option markets means that training and experience are a crucial step that could help you learn the skills designed to trade options confidently.

 Unfortunately, there is no magic bullet investment that can easily grow initial capital with no downside risk.
 But there are plenty of choices out there that make it possible for investors to find one or more assets or asset classes to suit their individual goals and risk tolerance.

 There’s no question about it...making that very first investment is a big deal.
 But amidst all the excitement, nervousness and anticipation, it’s important to adopt a mindful attitude throughout the process and begin developing good habits as part of a calm, calculating approach to the markets.

 How to Prepare to Make an Investment

 What is the purpose for investing money?
-Perhaps it’s facilitating long-term growth, or earning steady income, or maybe even generating short-term profits.
+Perhaps it’s facilitating long-term wealth, or generating short-term income.
 The answer to this question could do much to influence an investor’s strategy and eventual choice of investments.

 Establish Rules and Risk Parameters